DrugowitschLab/motion-structure-used-in-perception/README.md

 $ source run_at_end.sh
 ```

-**Remark:** The provided code implements some small improvements in the numerical fitting (in step 2.) as compared to the _biorXiv preprint v1_: because the log-likelihood landscape is non-convex, the optimizer can get stuck in local optima.
-The improved code uses a different method in `scipy.optimize.minimize` including gradients and yields even stronger significance in Fig. 3 as well as better model distinction in Fig. S2 than the _biorXiv preprint v1_.
+**Remark:** The provided code implements some small improvements in the numerical fitting (in step 2.) as compared to the _bioRxiv preprint v1_: because the log-likelihood landscape is non-convex, the optimizer can get stuck in local optima.
+The improved code uses a different method in `scipy.optimize.minimize` including gradients and yields even stronger significance in Fig. 3 as well as better model distinction in Fig. S2 than the _bioRxiv preprint v1_.
 Improved figures will be included in future versions of the preprint.

 ## Miscellaneous